Ermanno Wolf-Ferrari: Life

+Wolf-Ferrari died in Venice at Palazzo Malipiero and is buried in the San Michele cemetery on Island of San Michele.

 Music

 As well as his operas, Wolf-Ferrari wrote a number of instrumental works, mainly at the very beginning and very end of his career.
 Only his violin concerto has ever been performed with anything approaching regularity, though he also wrote Idillio-concertino (essentially a chamber symphony), various pieces of chamber music including a piano quintet and two piano trios, three violin sonatas and a number of works for the organ amongst others.
 In recent years, a recovery of his instrumental music has been underway by the pianist Costantino Catena, who has recorded his piano works, sonatas for violin and piano, sonata for cello and piano and piano quintet for the Brilliant Classics label.

-Wolf-Ferrari's work is not performed very widely (with the exception of several of his overtures and his Jewels of the Madonna intermezzo) although he is generally thought of as probably the finest writer of Italian comic opera of his time.
+Wolf-Ferrari's work is not performed very widely (with the exception of several of his overtures and his Jewels of the Madonna intermezzo), although he is generally thought of as probably the finest writer of Italian comic opera of his time.
 His works often recall the opera buffa of the 18th century, although he also wrote more ambitious works in the manner of Pietro Mascagni, which are thought of less well.